distancify/handbook/sop/release-manager/saas.md

 ## Create and Deploy Release Candidate (RC) to Staging

 Each project generally have one repository (with a few exceptions, refer to project-specific documentation).
-In this repository, there should be a `next` branch if there are any work ready for release.
+In this repository, there should be a `next` branch which is the target for PRs.

-1. Rename the `next` branch to `sprints/<current sprint>` (we will use `sprints/J66` as an example below)
-2. For each Approved Pull Request (PR) against `sprints/J66`:
+1. For each Approved Pull Request (PR) against `next`:
    1. Merge the PR
    2. If the PR is **not** connected to a PBI:
       1. Add a link to the PR in the Release work item description using the `!<number>` notation.